The COs came from all walks of life with only a handful receiving full exemption, and many were denied any form of exemption at all.

 THE CONSCIENTIOUS OBJECTORS

-A movement is being led by Lords Sheffield, Weardale, Parmoor, and Henry Bentinick, the Rev FB Myers, and Professor Gilbert Murray to secure from the Government among other things the immediate release of all conscientious objectors who have been a year in prison or have been certified by a visiting board of independent medical men of standing to be in a poor state of health: the release at the expiry of their sentence of those who have been found genuine by tribunal: and the removal from Army control of those once handed over to civilian jurisdiction.
+A movement is being led by Lords Sheffield, Weardale, Parmoor, and Henry Bentinck, the Rev FB Meyer, and Professor Gilbert Murray to secure from the Government among other things the immediate release of all conscientious objectors who have been a year in prison or have been certified by a visiting board of independent medical men of standing to be in a poor state of health: the release at the expiry of their sentence of those who have been found genuine by tribunal: and the removal from Army control of those once handed over to civilian jurisdiction.
 It is hoped that the Prime Minister will receive a deputation which will lay before him the serious anomalies and dangers in the treatment of conscientious objectors, and urged on him the necessity of of accepting the proposals.

 Derby Daily Telegraph